 How to improve diversity in the workplace

 - Call it out.
 Addressing the issue always begins with acknowledgment and accountability.
-If your organization has a homogenous culture and non-diverse hiring practices, call it out and follow up with actionable steps towards change.
+If your organization has a homogenous culture and non-diverse hiring practices, call it out and follow up with actionable steps toward change.

 - Create internal positions devoted to DEI.
 Having one or multiple positions that are solely dedicated to advancing diversity promotes accountability at the organizational and individual levels.
-According to the Harvard Business Review, companies with diversity managers on staff see a 7 to 18 percent increase in diversity across managerial roles within 5 years.
+According to the Harvard Business Review, companies with diverse managers on staff see a 7 to 18 percent increase in diversity across managerial roles within 5 years.

 - Implement a workforce education program.
-Black and indigenous people of color (BIPOC) have extremely limited access to higher education.
+Black, Indigenous and people of color (BIPOC) have extremely limited access to higher education.
 Business leaders can help to promote equity for underserved employees by providing access to learning and development initiatives through a dedicated workforce education program.